-160. Since the signing and ratification of the CRPD by Jamaica, the GOJ has intensified its efforts towards ensuring that the critical services are available to persons with disabilities.
-There is, for example, a government policy to have all new schools meeting the accessibility standards so that children with mobility impairments can attend schools within their communities and thus remain at home with their families.
-They will also be better able to access secondary education.
-As it relates to accessible schools, the National Building Code which speaks to a public building.
-Additionally, the Ministry of Education Planning & Design Standards For School Buildings And General Facilities, (2013), states that "Ramps must be installed for persons using wheelchairs to access the ground floor and lifts to access the other floors.
+151. Since the signing and ratification of the CRPD by Jamaica, the GOJ has intensified efforts towards the provision of critical services to persons with disabilities.
+There is, for example, a government policy to have all new schools meeting the accessibility standards so that children with mobility impairments can attend schools within their communities thus facilitating them remaining at home while accessing secondary education.
+Along with the Building Act (2017), the Ministry of Education Planning & Design Standards for School Buildings and General Facilities, (2013), states that "Ramps must be installed for persons using wheelchairs to access the ground floor and lifts to access the other floors.
 The slope of the ramp should be 1:13 or 7.7%.
 The corridors should be fitted with appropriate rails.
 Corridors should be a minimum of 1.525m.
 There are currently 127 out of the 764 Primary Schools and 35 of the 167 Secondary schools with ramp access.

-161. In 2017 a total of 241 candidates with disabilities who sat the Grade Six Achievement Test received examination accommodations, this figure decreased from the 292 candidates with special needs who sat the national examinations and granted examination accommodations in 2014.
-Despite the decreased figure, this accommodation allows for greater equity and access with the provision extended time, readers, scribes, prompters, preferential seating, and separate examination centers, depending on the student's individual needs.
+152. In 2017 a total of 241 candidates with disabilities who sat the Grade Six Achievement Test received examination accommodations, this figure decreased from the 292 candidates with special needs who sat the national examinations and granted examination accommodations in 2014.
+Despite the decreased figure, this accommodation allows for greater equity and access with the provision extended time, readers, scribes, prompters, preferential seating, and separate examination centres, depending on the student's individual needs.
 These examinations provide the necessary qualifications to determine matriculation into higher education institutions as well as serve as a basis for which persons have an opportunity in the job market.

-162. Up to December 2016 under the Economic and Social Inclusion project, round one skills training interventions were completed which saw 200 persons with disabilities (PwDs) trained; 123 received employment for six months and 34 received permanent employment; the second round of skills training intervention began, which saw five consultant contracts signed in October 2015 for the provision of training of 190 persons with disabilities on PATH.
+153. Up to December 2015 under the Economic and Social Inclusion project, in round one of the skills training interventions 200 persons with disabilities (PwDs) were trained; 123 received employment for six months and 34 received permanent employment; the second round of skills training intervention in October 2016 provided training for 190 persons with disabilities on PATH.

-163. One of the major complaints from persons with disabilities is the limited opportunity for them to access secondary and post-secondary educational facilities which are equipped to cater to their needs.
+154. One of the major complaints from persons with disabilities is the limited opportunity for them to access secondary and post-secondary educational facilities which are equipped to cater to their needs.
 In 2010 through a partnership between the CDA and the Jamaica National Commission for UNESCO, a project was undertaken that prepared 37 adults with disabilities for the Caribbean Secondary Education Council Examinations and had an almost 92% success rate.
 Since that time, there has been a discontinuation of the programme because of a lack of funding.
 However, the Lister Mair-Gilby High School for the Deaf provides a continuing education programme for CSEC students.